enkidevs/curriculum/linux/user-and-file-management/shell/quick-cd-tips.md

 ~/projects ~
 ```

-After calling `pushd`, the directory stack is logged in the shell.
+After calling `pushd` followed by a folder name, the directory stack is logged in the shell and you're switched to that folder.

+> Tilde `~` is a short hand notation for `Users/your-name/`.

-If you want to add the current directory to the stack, you would call `pushd`:
+If you want to add the current directory to the stack, you would call `pushd` while in that directory:

 ```bash
 ~/projects/project_1 pushd